 Funds for this local Program are derived from an increase in the recording fees for deeds and mortgages.
-The fees generate approx. $500,000.00 per year.
-Currently, the funds are being used for the County's Closing Cost Assistance Program, the establishment of the Berks Community Housing Council, Habitat for Humanity, a grant to Beacon House, and other affordable housing efforts.
+The fees generate approximately $500,000.00 per year.
+Currently, the funds are being used for the establishment of the Berks Community Housing Council, Habitat for Humanity, a grant to Beacon House, and other affordable housing efforts.

-The consolidated plan that is submitted annually to HUD that serves as the planning document of the jurisdiction and an application for funding under any of the Community Planning and Development formula grant programs (CDBG, ESG, HOME) Click here to review the County's plan in the CDO handbook.
+The consolidated plan that is submitted annually to HUD that serves as the planning document of the jurisdiction and an application for funding under any of the Community Planning and Development formula grant programs (CDBG, ESG, HOME).

 Federal Community Development Block Grant (CDBG) Program:

 The County was designated an entitlement community for the program in 1975.
-The Program provides the County with an annual grant of approx. 3.2 million dollars.
-The funds may be used for a variety of activities such as acquisition of real estate, public improvements and facilities, public services, claerance, housing rehabilitation, historic preservation, etc. Each activity funded must meet one of the three national objectives for the Program.
-Click here to review the County's CDBG plan, from the CDO handbook.
+The program provides the County with an annual grant of approx. 3.2 million dollars.
+The funds may be used for a variety of activities such as acquisition of real estate, public improvements and facilities, public services, clearance, housing rehabilitation, historic preservation, etc. Each activity funded must meet one of the three national objectives for the Program.

 Federal Emergency Solutions Grants (ESG) Program:

 Eligible activities for Program funds include renovation, rehabilitation or conversion of buildings for use as homeless shelters, provision of essential services to the homeless, payment of costs associated with the operation of homeless shelters, development and implementation of homeless prevention activities, and general administration.
-The County receives an annual grant of approximately $111,000.00.
-Click here to review the County's ESG plan from the CDO handbook.
+The County receives an annual grant of approx. $111,000.00.

 The United States Department of Housing and Urban Development.